 Firstly, read the free Smashwords Style Guide.
 It’s the best reference book around for understanding how to format an ebook.

 I usually discover that authors who are having problems and asking me questions, haven’t read it.
 You know the expression, ‘If all else fails, read the instructions.’

 However, there are just a couple of points that are worth making that are common causes of problems with getting an ebook approved by Smashwords.

 These are guidelines that should be applied to Kindle ebooks as well.

 Key points for formatting your manuscript.

-1. There are fonts larger than 18pt in the document.
+1. There are font sizes larger than 18pt in the document.

-This is usually the title or line spaces after the title.
+This is usually on the title page or line spaces after the title.

 Remember that a blank line still carries font properties, so just because you can’s see a line in 24pt doesn’t mean it’s not there.
 Reduce all large sized fonts to a maximum of 18pt.